minaf/HW1-assignment3/README.md

-# Neural network exercise to predict digits
+# Neural network for image classification

 ## Files
 - network1.py - using one hidden layer.
 Different values of paramters learning rate, batch size and iteration number is checked using this code